microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-ingestion-by-robots.md

 ##  To aggregate your data from different sources
 ---------------------------------------

-Microshare.io is here to help you aggregate and use your data from several sources, especially IoT platforms.
+Microshare® is here to help you aggregate and use your data from several sources, especially IoT platforms.
 Below are several ways to move your data as microshares™ in the data lake.

 ## 1. Upload data manually